OpenBSD

 This is a simple but quite efficient one floppy firewall and NAT/router

-(tested on few computers); editing and improving or customizing the
+(tested on a few computers); editing, improving, or customizing your

 /etc/pf.conf will change rules how this firewall behaves.